Clinical-Genomics/cg/README.md

 `cg` stands for _Clinical Genomics_; a clinical sequencing platform under [SciLifeLab][scilife]

-This is our main package for interacting with data and samples that flow through our pipeline.
-We rely on a set of specialized "apps" to deal with a lot of complexity like:

-- [Trailblazer][trailblazer]: Python wrapper around [MIP][mip], a rare disease genomics pipeline
-- [Housekeeper][housekeeper]: storage, retrieval, and archival of files
-- [Genotype][genotype]: managing genotypes for detecting sample mix-ups

 In this context, `cg` provides the interface between these tools to facilitate automation and other necessary cross-talk.
 It also exposes some APIs:

 - HTTP REST for powering the web portal: [clinical.scilifelab.se][portal]